Employee Monitoring Software (2026 Guide) - Productivity, Security & Compliance

 Employee monitoring isn't about auditing, it's about data.

-At the time of writing, the tools that collect this data are a $200 million industry and an evolving tool.
-Over the next few years, we will see more companies investing in software and other solutions that track employee activity.
+The market for these tools is evolving quickly.
+Over the next few years, we will likely see more companies investing in software and other solutions that track employee activity.

 Insurance companies, colleges, design firms, schools, and large international companies are just a few examples of teams that choose to analyze behavior.
 Even restaurants use a form of software that monitors waitstaff by monitoring every related activity.
 Companies of all types successfully improve their business process from metrics collected by employee monitoring software.